 French is the only official language of the country.
 If you want to make the most of your expat experience, you should have at least a basic command of French.
 Although most people in France are able to communicate in another language, they might not always feel comfortable doing so.

 Some French people have very strong feelings about their language and might insist that foreigners speak French when they opt for moving to France.
-There is constant concern about the “Anglicisation” of their language among the French.
-Although English is spoken in multi-national companies, French is the main language of business: Make sure to find out what sort of language skills will be expected from you before moving to France.
+There is constant concern about the "Anglicization" of their language among the French.
+Although English is spoken in multinational companies, French is the main language of business: make sure to find out what sort of language skills will be expected from you before moving to France.

-Metropolitan (i.e. continental) France covers an area of more than 530,000 m², excluding Corsica and France´s overseas territories.
-If you consider moving to France´s central and eastern parts, you will encounter a continental climate, with increasingly hot summers the further south you go.
+Metropolitan (i.e. continental) France covers an area of more than 530,000 m², excluding Corsica and France's overseas territories.
+If you are considering moving to France's central and eastern parts, you will encounter a continental climate, with increasingly hot summers the farther south you go.

 You should be prepared for an oceanic climate making for rainier and cooler conditions, particularly in the northwestern areas of Normandy and Brittany.
 Those living on France's south coast enjoy a Mediterranean climate with hot summers and mild winters.

-Population estimates in 2013 range around 66 million for Metropolitan France, which consists of 21 administrative regions plus Corsica.
-However, some of these regions suffer from heavy population losses.
-More and more people prefer France´s vast metropolitan areas, which have developed around the big cities.
+Population estimates in 2014 hover at around 64 million for Metropolitan France, which consists of 21 administrative regions plus Corsica.
+Some of these regions are suffering from heavy population losses.
+More and more people prefer France's vast metropolitan areas, which have developed around the big cities.